 Chronic diseases are a huge world-wide problem.
 Twice as many people die from them as die from infectious diseases.
 The World Health Organisation states that improved diet is one of the major changes that can be made to help prevent these diseases.
-There are strong grounds for thinking that diets that include foods rich in anthocyanins and other anti-oxidants can contribute to reduced incidence of chronic disease.
+Read here about the research on antioxidants/anthocyanins and disease:

 Oxidising chemicals in the body can affect the cell signaling system causing disease.
 The right phytonutrients can combat this effect, and not simply through their anti-oxidant properties.
 They can affect the activities of a wide spectrum of cellular targets, including key enzymes and membrane and nuclear receptors.